TRAVEL RESOURCES TO PLAN YOUR NEXT ADVENTURE

-- Be flexible and experiment with different times and dates
+- Be flexible with destination and experiment with different times and dates

 - Sign up for emails and use price alerts to your advantage

 - Don’t fly directly and check out flights to nearby airports too

 Skyscanner / Sometimes it can be challenging to choose where to travel, and that’s why we love to use a “fly to everywhere” feature on Skyscanner.
 Having an option to see a calendar showing the most affordable dates is a great way to plan ahead.

 Just so you know, Skyscanner is not a booking site and once you come across the deal you’d like, you’ll be redirected to a different website.

 Scotts Cheap Flights / is an email service sending out alerts about error deals and fares.
 If you are centred in the US, this is another excellent resource for finding great deals.
 Premium subscribers can take advantage of unbeatable airfare as they are the first ones to get notifications.

 Momondo / is a site that compares hundreds of flights.
 You can also find the latest travel tips, the best budget destinations and road trip ideas.
 Although we are new to Momondo, we find it to be an excellent airfare search engine.